Rule of law: China

+England

 Alfred the Great, Anglo-Saxon king in the 9th century, reformed the law of his kingdom and assembled a law code (the Doom Book) which he grounded on biblical commandments.
 He held that the same law had to be applied to all persons, whether rich or poor, friends or enemies.
 This was likely inspired by Leviticus 19:15: "You shall do no iniquity in judgment.
 You shall not favor the wretched and you shall not defer to the rich.
 In righteousness you are to judge your fellow."

-In 1215, Archbishop Stephen Langton gathered the Barons in England and forced King John and future sovereigns and magistrates back under the rule of law, preserving ancient liberties by Magna Carta in return for exacting taxes.
-The influence of the Magna Carta ebbs and wanes across centuries.
+In 1215, Archbishop Stephen Langton gathered the Barons in England and restricted the powers of King John and future sovereigns and magistrates under the rule of law, preserving ancient liberties by Magna Carta in return for exacting taxes.
+The influence of Magna Carta ebbed and waned across centuries.
 The weakening of royal power it demonstrated was based more upon the instability presented by contested claims than thoughtful adherence to constitutional principles.
-Until 1534, the Church excommunicated people for violations, but after a time the Magna Carta was simply replaced by other statutes considered binding upon the king to act according to "process of the law".
+Until 1534, the Church excommunicated people for violations, but after a time Magna Carta was simply replaced by other statutes considered binding upon the king to act according to "process of the law".
 Magna Carta's influence is considered greatly diminished by the reign of Henry VI, after the Wars of the Roses.
-The ideas contained in the Magna Carta are widely considered to have influenced the United States Constitution.
+The ideas contained in Magna Carta are widely considered to have influenced the United States Constitution.